EtoZheSandy/L4DAllowMods/README.md

 - Remembers settings and selected Addons
 - Fast performance
 - The program works by modifying the `gameinfo.txt` file, allowing any mods in the game, bypassing server restrictions.
-- Available in 8 languages: English, Russian, Chinese, Spanish, Arabic, Japanese, French, German
+- Available in 8 languages (GPT): English, Russian, Chinese, Spanish, Arabic, Japanese, French, German

 ## **🛠️ Tech Stack**